pinapelz/blog.pinapelz.com/src/content/blog/ffxiv-frontline-bonus.md

 I can't think of many good reasons for why the UI doesn't count these Extra Levels as apart of normal Series Levels either, since its practically impossible for any player to reach an unsigned integer overflow during the time of 1 Series Malmstone season.

 # Frontline Losing Streak Bonus
 I'd like to document exactly how the Frontline PVP losing bonus works in Final Fantasy XIV.
-There's a vast amount of uncertainity online about how rewards are handed out in Frontline.
+There's a vast amount of uncertainty online about how rewards are handed out in Frontline.
 I believe that a vast majority of players don't even know such a bonus exists, the remaining people who know about the bonus aren't exactly able to explain it or chalk it up to seemingly random things (such as how long the PVP match takes).

 First, I'll share with you what is officially posted on the [Lodestone](https://na.finalfantasyxiv.com/lodestone/playguide/contentsguide/frontline/):